sophmrtn/rap_hawkes_ucl/README.md

 ---

 ### **Hawkes Software Tooling** (coming soon!)
-We will be creating a space to list medical imaging and software tools commonly used in the Department with a traffic light system to highlight our experience using them in our research!
+We will be creating a space to list medical imaging and software tools commonly used across the Institute with a traffic light system to highlight our experience using them!
 Please do get in touch if you have any that you would like to share.

 ---